apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/02-nunjucks-helper-functions.md

 Next we add a `construct` function.
 This function runs once when the module starts up. *This happens just once, not on every request.*

-Inside `construct`, we call `self.addHelpers` to add some helper functions that are visible to our Nunjucks templates.
+Inside `construct`, we call `self.addHelpers` to add some helper functions that are visible to your Nunjucks templates.
 Any helper functions we add here can be called from the template.

 {% hint style='info' %}
 **You must not call async functions, await promises, wait for callbacks, make network requests or database calls, etc. from inside a helper function.** Helpers must be synchronous, the value they return is the value you'll get.
 Any attempt to use asynchronous code here, or anywhere in a template, **Will not work**.